enzoavalos/Alphabetical/README.md

 - Struct implementation

 ## Steps to get started:
-**Prerequisites:** It will be needed for you to download the files present in the repo and save them in the same directory.
+**Prerequisites:** It will be needed for you to download the files present in the repo and save them all in the same directory.

 **Windows:** An .exe file is included in the repo so you can run the program directly, you are welcome :)
 **Linux & Mac:** If you are using Linux or Mac(showoff... just kidding), the .exe file won´t work for you, and a few extra steps will be needed: